KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/styling-with-sass.md

     1. If needed, open the _variables.scss file by double clicking on it in the left pane.

-    2. Create your first variable using the name of your first color.
+    2. Create your first variable for the main color of your site.
 Remember these start with a $ followed by the variable name.
 It might look something like the following:

     ```
     $color-primary: #F9A1BC;
-    $color-secondary: #A9EEE6;
-    $color-accent: #625772;
-    $color-background: #FEFAEC;
     ```

+    3. Create variables for the remaining colors in your site.
+It is common to name your color variables according to how they will be used in your site.
+Things like color-secondary, color-accent, color-background, etc.

 1. In the places in your styles.scss file where you reference these colors change out the hex value (#F9A1BC) with your variable name (**$color-main**)<br><br>